kevinjt12/Milestone-1/README.md

 # Semester Project: Milestone 2
 In this milestone we've updated the program to be able to determine which article per topic uses the richest vocabulary.
 Additionally, the program is also able to print the top 3 words per each article.
 Lastly, the code was updated so that the program can now analyze the sentiment of each article and determine whether it is positive or negative.

-### ArticleProcessor Class
+## ArticleProcessor Class
 In this milestone `ArticleProcessor` was updated with two additional fields and one additional method so that it may analyze the sentiment per article.

 ### New Additional Fields:
-- **`positiveWords`**: A static array list that stores the positive words used for analyzing the sentiment of the text.
+- **`positiveWords`**: A static arraylist that stores the positive words used for analyzing the sentiment of the text.
-- **`negativeWords`**: A static array list that stores the negative words used for analyzing the sentiment of the text.
+- **`negativeWords`**: A static arraylist that stores the negative words used for analyzing the sentiment of the text.

-### New Additional Method
+### New Additional Method:
 - **`analyzeSentiment(String text)`**: This static method performs a basic sentiment analysis on the input text by counting occurrences of positive and negative words.
-It loads positive and negative word lists from files, then counts how many times words in the text match these lists.
+It loads positive and negative word lists from files of provided directories, then counts how many times words in the text match these lists.
 It prints the counts for positive and negative words and determines an overall sentiment as Positive, Negative, or Neutral.

-### Frequency Ranker Class
+## FrequencyRanker Class
 In this milestone `Frequency Ranker` was updated with one additional method and two fields.
 Additionally, the `rankWords` method was tweaked to fulfill the requirements for this milestone.

+### New Additional Fields:
+- **`vocabCount`**: A static int used to keep a count of each unique word, regardless of frequency, per article.
+- **`vocabCountList`**: A static arraylist that stores the negative words used for analyzing the sentiment of the text.

+### New Additional Method:
+- **`getRichestVocab()`**: This static method is called from the `ArticleProcessor` class and it identifies the article with the richest vocabulary by finding the entry in `vocabCountList` with the highest unique word count.
+It prints the number of the article (1-3) with the most diverse vocabulary.

-## UML Diagram for Milestone 2
+## Milestone 2 UML Diagram
 ![Milestone 1](https://github.com/user-attachments/assets/d570213e-8b8d-4800-9dbe-2a14ed2ccf27)

 ## Milestone 2 Example Outputs